asilverlight/asilverlight/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on RAG
+- 🔭 I’m currently working on agent+search
-- 🌱 I’m currently learning RAG＆LLMs collaboration
+- 🌱 I’m currently learning agent＆deep search
-- 📫 How to reach me: https://space.bilibili.com/36555308?spm_id_from=333.337.0.0
+- 📫 How to reach me: zhangboguodong@ruc.edu.cn
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: Anime
 -->
-- 🔭 I’m currently working on RAG
+- 🔭 I’m currently working on agent+search
-- 🌱 I’m currently learning RAG＆LLMs collaboration
+- 🌱 I’m currently learning agent＆deep search
-- 📫 How to reach me: https://space.bilibili.com/36555308?spm_id_from=333.337.0.0
+- 📫 How to reach me: zhangboguodong@ruc.edu.cn
-- 😄 Pronouns: he/his
+- 😄 Pronouns: Ania Forge

 I'm happy to discuss LLMs with you!